Olfork History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Olfork Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Olfork family to the New World and Oceana
+Migration of the Olfork family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Olfork surname or a spelling variation of the name include : Elizabeth Holford arrived in Annapolis, Maryland in 1729; Eleanor Holford settled in New England in 1706; Thomas Holford settled in Maryland in 1725.